jangrapreet1/Software-builder/README.md

 An AI-driven development system that transforms short project briefs into working web applications using coordinated AI agents.

+> [!CAUTION]
+> **RESTRICTED USE**: This repository is submitted for **interview evaluation purposes only**.
+Unauthorized copying, commercial use, or deployment of this code without the author's explicit written permission is strictly prohibited.

 ## Overview

 This platform uses: